The Poincar\'e-extended ab-index: The Poincaré-Extended -index

 \begin{example} The poset from the previous examples admits the $R$-labeling given below on the left.
 On the right, we collect the relevant data to compute the combinatorial description of the extended $\aaa\bbb$-index.

 Then $\extPsi(\cL;y,\aaa,\bbb)$ is obtained as

 in agreement with our computation in \Cref{ex:face-poset2}. \end{example}

-\Cref{thm:combinatorial-interp} has many consequences, which we formulate in six corollaries.
+\Cref{thm:combinatorial-interp} has many consequences, which we formulate in eight corollaries.
 The most important gives a substitution sending the $\aaa\bbb$-index to the extended $\aaa\bbb$-index---meaning that the extended $\aaa\bbb$-index is already encoded in the $\aaa\bbb$-index.

 \begin{corollary} For an $R$-labeled poset~$P$, we have

 where the substitution $\omega$ replaces all occurrences of $\aaa\bbb$ with $\aaa\bbb + y\bbb\aaa + y\aaa\bbb + y^2\bbb\aaa$ and then simultaneously replaces all remaining occurrences of $\aaa$ with $\aaa+y\bbb$ and $\bbb$ with $\bbb+y\aaa$. \end{corollary}